niallhosein/Fourier-Series-Animation/README.md

 _Note: In most cases,_ $P = L$.

 Notice that $a_0$ is just the average of the function along the interval `0 < x < L`.
-This application uses this framework to numerically approximate the fourier coefficents for a given input function.
+This application uses this framework to numerically approximate the Fourier coefficents for a given input function.

 ### Getting Started
 To run the animations, first define a piecewise function in python that corresponds to the function to be plotted.
 The following is the function used to generate "NIALL" in the final version: